 5. Click Transfer Ownership, and the process will begin – after it completes, you should see "Done transferring docs" appear next to the user.

-If you are not an enterprise customer, and you’d like to transfer doc ownership from an inactive member of your workspace, we will be happy to assist with this.
-Please note: you will need to be a Doc Maker (Admin) in the workspace, and only docs created by the former member in the workspace will be transferred to you.
+If you are not an enterprise customer, and you’d like to transfer doc ownership from a doc maker who has been removed from your workspace, we will be happy to assist with this.